-Creating Network user accounts.
+Creating Network user accounts

-- 1. Log on as the administrator on the server.
+1. Log on as the administrator on the server.
 Use the "User Administrator" interface to create user accounts, which belong to "user" group.
-You must create an account for each user, which will be accessing the shared resources of the server. - 2.
-On each PC (network client) create user accounts for the users who will be using the PC.
-Ensure that the user names and passwords on the server and the PCs are identical.
+You must create an account for each user, which will be accessing the shared resources of the server.